lipemat/advanced-sidebar-menu/readme.txt

 <h3>Category Widget Options</h3>
 * Add a title to the widget
-* Display highest level parent category
+* Display the highest level parent category
 * Display menu when there is only the parent category
 * Use built in styling (very plain styling, for more advanced styling <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">Go Pro!</a>)
 * Display categories on single posts